swarajgiri/universal-app-example/README.md

 ```

-Enjoy a truly univeral approach!
+Enjoy a truly universal approach!

 Visit http://localhost:3055/ and check the console!